-- (ii) Recruited a Housing Options Navigator, carrying out triage, duty to refer and low level case work. - (iii) Recruited a Rough Sleeper Co-ordinator, working across the Tees Valley to support Local Authorities in delivering their homelessness and rough sleeping strategies, coordinating rough sleeper counts and analysing data and returns for Government. - (iv) Delivered the Housing First Model in 2 properties, which prioritises getting people quickly into stable homes.
-From this point, any other support needs they might have, such as alcohol and drug dependency, physical and/or mental health problems are addressed through co-ordinated and intensive support. - (f) We have secured an extension to the Government's Accommodation for Ex-Offenders scheme funding to support a minimum of 30 ex-offenders into new private tenancies by March 2023. - 13.
-However, despite the significant challenges since the Covid-19 pandemic, everyone in need of emergency accommodation has been provided with somewhere to stay.
+- (e) The Rough Sleeper Initiative funding has continued this year and we have been able to carry on with the following: - (i) Funded an Outreach Support Worker, delivering street support and floating support to prevent people from rough sleeping.
+Over the past year, 24 street link reports have been made, 9 street walks carried out and 8 individuals engaged with. - (ii) Continued to fund a Housing Options Navigator post, who is carrying out triage, processing all the duty to refer referrals we receive - 336 received to date since April 2023 and low level case work. - (iii) Our Rough Sleeper Co-ordinator is working across the Tees Valley to support Local Authorities in delivering their homelessness and rough sleeping strategies, co-ordinating rough sleeper counts and analysing data and returns for Government.
+She is developing a gap analysis for Darlington, to ensure any future bids for funding target priority areas. - (iv) We have continued with the Housing First model in 2 Council properties, which prioritises getting people quickly into stable homes.
+Both properties have had 2 occupants over the last year who have successfully moved on to more permanent accommodation.
+During their stays, they have addressed issues with debt and addiction through engagement with support from the 700 Club. - (f) We have received further funding from the Government's Accommodation for Ex-Offenders scheme, to support ex-offenders into new accommodation by March 2024. - (g) We have housed 15 people through the "No Second Night Out" initiative to prevent rough sleeping and 10 people through the Severe Weather Emergency Protocol (SWEP). - 13.
+However, despite the significant challenges, everyone in need of emergency accommodation has been provided with somewhere to stay.
 In addition, most of the people placed in emergency accommodation have now moved on to more permanent housing.
 Housing staff have proved typically resilient in dealing with these issues and ensuring that people who find themselves homeless or at the risk of homelessness continue to receive an excellent service.